PaulCPapon/American-Flag-Java_Code/README.md

 Assessment Details

 Title: American Flag
-Task 1: Write a Java program to print an American flag on the screen.
+Task: Write a Java program to print an American flag on the screen.

 //*****Description*****